-In addition to the Company's main CSR initiatives referred to above, SECO/WARWICK also pursues activities aimed at educating its employees and building social conscience through the corporate SECO/WARWICK Bulletin and weekly newsletters (SECO/SFERA).
+In addition to the Company's main CSR initiatives outlined above, the Company also pursues activities aimed at educating its employees and building social conscience through the corporate SECO/WARWICK Bulletin and weekly newsletters (SECO/SFERA).

 Using these two means of internal communication, the Company reports matters of material relevance to the local community, i.e. environmental protection, events with a significant impact on the employees and their environment, legislative changes, as well as current initiatives, such as the purchase of a defibrillator, being another step towards improving safety.